 Alter thou these verses, O Tongue of Eternity, for the ears of men are incapable of hearing that which hath been sent down from the firmament of Thine Essence and the heaven of Thy Will.
 Impart unto them, in accordance with their capacity, that which Thou dost possess, for this verily is manifest justice.

 O people of the earth!
 Know ye that justice consisteth of innumerable degrees and incalculable meanings, yet We have given you only a sprinkling from this Ocean, that it may cleanse you from the defilement of oppression and cause you to be numbered with the sincere ones.
 Know verily that the essence of justice and the source thereof are both embodied in the ordinances prescribed by Him Who is the Manifestation of the Self of God amongst men, if ye be of them that recognize this truth.
 He doth verily incarnate the highest, the infallible standard of justice unto all creation.
 Were His law to be such as to strike terror into the hearts of all that are in heaven and on earth, that law is naught but manifest justice.
 The fears and agitation which the revelation of this law provokes in men’s hearts should indeed be likened to the cries of the suckling babe weaned from his mother’s milk, if ye be of them that perceive.
 Were men to discover the motivating purpose of God’s Revelation, they would assuredly cast away their fears, and, with hearts filled with gratitude, rejoice with exceeding gladness.
 Say: If the autumn winds strip the trees of their vernal adornment, this is only to allow for the emergence of another adornment.
 Thus hath it been decreed by the Almighty, the All-Powerful.
 It is through justice that every one is rendered his due, even as ye behold this in the manifestations of the world of being; it is not as most of the people imagine.
 Ponder, then, that ye may understand the purpose of what was revealed by the Wondrous Pen.
-Say: The justice that shaketh the pillars of oppression and eradicateth the foundation of blasphemy is the recognition of this Revelation in this resplendent dawn, wherein the Sun of Bahá shineth with manifest sovereignty above the horizon of eternity.
-Whoso believeth not in Him hath indeed abandoned the stronghold of justice, and recorded his name as an oppressor in the glorious and preserved Tablet.
+Say: That justice which causeth the pillars of tyranny to quake and the foundations of misbelief to crumble is the recognition of this Revelation in this resplendent dawn, wherein the Sun of Bahá shineth with manifest sovereignty above the horizon of eternity.
+And whoso believeth not therein hath abandoned the stronghold of justice, and his name is recorded among the oppressors in God’s mighty and guarded Tablets.
 Even if a man were to strive until the end that hath no end and bend every possible effort to deal equitably with others, if he should ever hesitate in his recognition of this Cause, he would verily have committed an injustice against his own self, and would be regarded as one of the oppressors.

 Bestir yourselves, O people, in anticipation of the days of Divine justice, for the promised hour is now come.
 Beware lest ye fail to apprehend its import and be accounted among the erring.
 Say: O people!
 Adorn your bodies with the ornament of justice.
 Enjoin ye that which God Himself hath enjoined, and be not of them that transgress their bounds.
 Say: Should any one drink even a drop of water in accordance with My command, it verily would be preferable to the acts of worship and devotion offered by the entire creation, for God doth not accept an act from any one unless it be adorned with the ornament of My leave amidst all people.
 Act ye, O people, in accordance with what We have bidden you in the Tablets that were sent down from the Kingdom of God, the Help in Peril, the Almighty, the All-Powerful.
 He whose sight is restored through the sweet savors that waft from the raiment of My Name—the Name of the All-Merciful—shall discern in all things the signs of his Lord, the Just, the All-Wise.